corentinmarc/complete-intro-to-react/README.md

 ```
 function getTypeOf(value: mixed): string {...}
 ```
-To create custom types, you have to insert it in one or many file(s) created in `flow-typed` directory.\
+To create custom types, you have to insert it in one or many file(s) created in `flow-typed` directory.
+This way the type declaration is global and no import is needed to use it.\
 Here an example of custom type definition:
 ```
 export type Show = {